 Well, not really.
-At first I wasn’t feeling the way the kale worked with the other flavors in the sandwich, particularly with the caramelized onions.
-It felt like there was too much sweet-upon-sweet and not enough contrasting tang.
+At first, I wasn’t feeling the way the kale worked with the other flavors in the sandwich, particularly with the caramelized onions.
+It felt like there were too much sweet-upon-sweet and not enough contrasting tang.
 But I really, really, really wanted kale in my sandwich, if only to pretty it up with some extra color (and to make me feel less guilty about all that cheese).
-After a couple more tweaks, I decided to keep the kale as the very last thing to add to the sandwich, lest it become too wilted, and switch from regular ol’ caramelized onions to lovely red onion marmalade.
+After a couple more tweaks, I decided to keep the kale as the very last thing to add to the sandwich, lest it becomes too wilted, and switch from regular ol’ caramelized onions to lovely red onion marmalade.

 And suddenly, all was right in my sandwich world.

 With the kale hovering deliciously between tender and slightly chewy, and with the extra tang & zip provided by the onion marmalade, the whole sandwich worked much more beautifully.
 It also took on a more “gourmet” quality once that marmalade was thrown in there, which wasn’t the intent but still very much appreciated.